aidotours/aidotours/README.md

-- 👋 Hi, I’m @aidotours
+- 👋 Hi, I’m @aidotours - Adrian O'Brien
 - 👀 I’m interested in wildlife
 - 🌱 I’m currently learning nothing.
 I finsihed learning python and am now unable to do very much with it.
 I am practicing.
 - 💞️ I’m looking to collaborate on anything that needs a genius who knows nothing